keirsalterego/mxnish-me/obsidian/README.md

    - Write your journal entries in markdown format

 3. **Sync with Portfolio**
-   - Run `pnpm sync-journal` to sync your journal entries with your portfolio
+   - Run `pnpm sync-journal` to format, mirror, commit, and push your journal entries
-   - Your journal will be available at `/journal` on your website
+   - Your journal will be available at `/journal` on your website once the push finishes

 ## Tips
 - Use markdown for formatting